omgnetwork/optimism/omgx_examples/compound-protocol/README.md

 # Initiating Timelock
 This step is necessary in order to link the Governor contract to the Timelock contract.
 Run the following command.
-Note running this program may take some time.
+Note running this program may take some time please be patient.
 ```bash
 $ yarn initiateComp
 ```